jupiter-devs/jupiter-tos/README.md

 🌐 7.
 Service Availability

-Flux Music is provided on a best-effort basis.
+Jupiter is provided on a best-effort basis.

 We do not guarantee:

-- 100% uptime
+* 100% uptime
-- Uninterrupted service
+* Uninterrupted service
-- Error-free performance
+* Error-free performance

 Downtime may occur due to maintenance, updates, or unforeseen issues.